dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 Deleting dependent/child entities from a graph is more straightforward than deleting principal/parent entities.
 See the next section and [Changing Foreign Keys and Navigations](xref:core/change-tracking/relationship-changes) for more information.

-As mentioned above, it is unusual to call `Remove` on an entity created with `new`.
+It is unusual to call `Remove` on an entity created with `new`.
 Further, unlike `Add`, `Attach` and `Update`, it is uncommon to call `Remove` on an entity that isn't already tracked in the `Unchanged` or `Modified` state.
 Instead it is typical to track a single entity or graph of related entities, and then call `Remove` on the entities that should be deleted.
 This graph of tracked entities is typically created by either:

 1. Running a query for the entities
-2. Or using the `Attach` or `Update` methods on a graph of disconnected entities, as described in the preceding sections.
+2. Using the `Attach` or `Update` methods on a graph of disconnected entities, as described in the preceding sections.

 For example, the code in the previous section is more likely obtain a post from a client and then do something like this: